Hoccer is designed as a privacy preserving communication service with a high level of information transfer security.

 First of all, if you have your friends’ phone number or E-Mail Address, you can send them a message with an invitation code from Hoccer.
 However, we at Hoccer do not want to collect phone numbers or E-Mail addresses, especially not contact data about people from your address book who probably would not like it when you upload their contact data to some service without their consent.

 The way Hoccer Invitations work the E-Mail Addresses and Phone numbers of the people you invite stay on your phone.
 The invitation is send directly from your phone to the invited person.
 It has the additional benefit that we do not have to pay for the short messages.

 In a Nutshell

-Among comparable messaging and chat systems Hoccer XO is one of the most privacy preserving and secure systems for information exchange in the market.
+Among comparable messaging and chat systems Hoccer is one of the most privacy preserving and secure systems for information exchange in the market.
 We believe it is a good compromise between functionality, user friendliness and the level of security and privacy it offers.